-While we sincerely appreciate when you do, we do not require that you have to identify yourself to make a report.
-Anonymous reports will always be documented, most won't end up resulting in a Recommendation of Action (RoA) to the BOD because we often have follow-up questions that we’re then unable to get answered from an anonymous report.
-The CoCC does however still reserve the right to conduct an investigation and anonymous report when warranted.
+While we do not require that you identify yourself to make a report, it is appreciated.
+Anonymous reports will always be documented, though most won't end up resulting in a Recommendation of Action (RoA) to the BOD because it’s not possible to follow up with additional questions.
+The CoCC does, however, reserve the right to conduct an investigation on anonymous reports when warranted and able.

 4. How can my confidentiality be ensured throughout this process?

 The CoCC will at all times ensure that all reports received are dealt with in the strictest confidence.
 Adequate measures have been taken to guarantee that the identity of the (form filler outer) remains confidential and that it is not disclosed to the accused party.
 However, it may at times be necessary to disclose the identity of the person making the report to other persons involved in the investigations or in any administrative procedures initiated as a result.

 Reports are made via a secure Google Drive form that is stored off of the main TTM server that only the CoCC has access to.
 There is one designated BOD Liaison that participates in CoCC meetings but does not participate in investigations or CoCC votes.
 If a full investigation is done, culminating in the CoCC making a Recommendation of Action (RoA) to the BoD, relevant details to support the RoA will be supplied at that time.
 Any details of a sensitive matter that are deemed irrelevant to the reasoning for the RoA will be left out.
 The Event Leads (ELs) are notified if there is concern regarding something that might affect on-site event safety.

 5. What sort of problem can I report?

 Any behavior or pattern of behavior that you feel is unsafe or harmful to you or others, makes you feel afraid or threatened, or could endanger To The Moon’s ability to safely continue to hold events.